wp-plugins/blip-slideshow/readme.txt

 == Changelog ==

-= 0.1.2 =
+= 0.2 =
+* Release date: 2011-04-18
 * Bundled with Slideshow-1.3.1.110417
 * Fixed the way SmugMug thumbnails are found (by height=100px).
-* new shortcode options: center, linked and resize.
+* new shortcode options: center, link and resize.
 * added JSON encoding of options for those that might include Javascript characters such as ' and /
 * added a CDATA section to the Javascript call for proper parsing and XHTML validation
-* Moved hyperlinking code from slideshow.js to blip.php based on http://code.google.com/p/slideshow/issues/detail?id=192
+* Moved hyperlinking code from slideshow.js to blip.php based (see http://code.google.com/p/slideshow/issues/detail?id=192)

 = 0.1.1 =
 * Release date: 2011-04-16